Marc Froment-Meurice

-Marc Froment-Meurice (born 30 October 1953 in Tokyo, died 25 June 2019 in Penguily) is a French and American writer and philosopher.
+Marc Froment-Meurice (30 October 1953, Tokyo – 25 June 2019, Penguily) is a French and American writer and philosopher.

 Early life

 Born in Tokyo on 30 October 1953 to a French diplomat father and a mother Pupille de la Nation who met while both graduating from the École Nationale d’Administration (ENA).

 Much of Froment-Meurice's youth and education occurred abroad, such as the USSR and Egypt.

 In 1965, he moved with his family from Cairo back to Paris, France, where he attended Lycée Pasteur.
 Then in 1967–68, he studied at Lycée Louis-le-Grand.
 In May 1968, he participated in anarchist activism.
 In 1970 he graduated with a Bachelor of Arts in philosophy.

 From 1971 to 1974 Froment-Meurice travelled frequently in Greece, while studying Heidegger's philosophy with Professors François Fédier and Jean Beaufret.
 In 1975 got a Master in philosophy at University of Paris X Nanterre, with his work on Descartes and Rimbaud.

 In 1975 he traveled alone from Paris to Bali, at first by train (Orient Express, from Venezia to Istanbul), and then by bus (some kind of Greyhound, from Istanbul to Erzurum, Teheran, Kandahar, and Kabul).
 In Sumatra he contracted malaria and nearly died in the jungle.
 He reached Bali for the native music but came back by plane to Zurich.